 The feedback of Deaf and Disabled people is extremely valuable.
 They are experts on accessibility by lived experience.
 Therefore, we welcome donations or financial contributions for our time.

 If you would like to arrange a meeting with our access champions you can get in contact via email email@example.com.

-A few key steps to consider before meeting with us
+A few key steps to consider before meeting with us:

 - Prepare and share your presentations/drawings at least 1 week in advance of the meeting.
-This will allow the access champions to review the content before the day of the meeting and prepare their queries and comments.
+This will allow the access change makers to review the content before the day of the meeting and prepare their queries and comments.
 Do not include anything after this, as it may exclude some people from being able to fully participate.